 XML File Conversion Only

-XML File Conversion, Transformation, and Reporting
+XML File Conversion, Transformation, Masking, and/or Reporting

-Use the SortCL program in IRI CoSort to convert, transform, report from, and create valid, well-formed XML files that represent structured data.
 Declare one or more XML and non-XML files for input and output as part of any SortCL job involving data:

 - filtering (select, scrub, links to DQ tools)